quaxarcoin/quaxar.github.io/README.md

 Go to [quaxar.github.io](https://quaxar.github.io)

 ## Contributing
-We welcome contributions!
+I've welcome contributions!
 Fork the repo, create a new branch, and submit a pull request.

 ## License
 MIT License